TBC Had Humble Beginnings.

 Vice President, Campus Store, Military & OnCourse Divisions

 Dana has over 25 years of experience in retail merchandising, with additional expertise in store operations, customer satisfaction and campus participation programs.
 After facilitating a hugely successful transformation of the USAO campus store operation, Dana was invited to join TBC’s general merchandise team as coordinator, assisting store managers with merchandise and display options.
-Dana then became a regional manager providing guidance and support to Texas Book Company’s Northern Region.
+Dana then became a regional manager providing guidance and support to TBC’s Northern Region.
 For 15 consecutive years Dana has been a member of TBC’s President’s Club for achieving budgeted financial objectives.
 Dana now holds the position of vice president, focusing on store efficiencies, leadership and store team leadership, campus administration and faculty relations, and financial oversight.

 Expertise: Campus Relations, Contract Negotiations, Purchasing; Sales Promotions, Merchandising, Inventory Management, Store Operations